newtondotcom/newtondotcom/README.md

 <h3 align="center">What am I doing right now ?<br></h3>

 <p align="center">
-  <b>I am trying to make my **SaaS** project become alive.
-Don't hesitate to take a look :
+  I am trying to make my <b>SaaS</b> project become alive.
+Don't hesitate to take a look at it :

   - <a href="https://github.com/newtondotcom/yogocap-nuxt">here</a> you can find its front-end
   - <a href="https://github.com/newtondotcom/yogocap-back">here</a> you can find its back-end

-  This **SaaS** can automatically subtitle videos for social medias using differents AI models and algorithms.
+  This **SaaS** will automatically subtitle videos for social medias using differents AI models and algorithms.
 </p><br>

 <!--